vcuspinera/hello/README.md

 ### Colaborador
 My name is **Alberto Martínez**, I'm  student at MCD program from UDG and I also work in the Central Bank of Mexico as a production engineer.
 I'm really into watching movies, dancing and playing board games.

+### Original idea
+This idea is based in [ttimbers/hello](https://github.com/ttimbers/hello) repository.
+Thank you Tiffany!

 <br>
 Maestría en Ciencia de Datos de Posgrados CUCEA de la Universidad de Guadalajara.